matthewleechen/BritishPatents/README.md

 ### Industry classifications

-Given the information contained in the "MISC" NER class, this section trains a RoBERTa model to classify inventions into industry categories.
+Given the information contained in the "MISC" NER class, this section fine tunes [MacBERTh](https://huggingface.co/emanjavacas/MacBERTh), a BERT model pre-trained on historical English (c.1450-1950), to classify inventions into industry categories.
+The original paper that presents this model, Manjavacas, Enrique & Lauren Fonteyn (2022), _Adapting vs. Pre-training Language Models for Historical Languages_, is available [here](https://jdmdh.episciences.org/9690).

 #### Annotations

 The annotated data is from the industry labels in [Nuvolari, Tartari & Tranchero (2021)](https://www.sciencedirect.com/science/article/pii/S0014498321000413#sec0014), _Patterns of innovation during the Industrial Revolution: A reappraisal using a composite indicator of patent quality_.
 Their data (available at openICPSR, linked [here](https://www.openicpsr.org/openicpsr/project/142801/version/V1/view)) contains labels for every patent between 1700-1850.
 These labels are based on the categories from their earlier paper, [Nuvolari & Tartari (2011)](https://www.sciencedirect.com/science/article/pii/S0014498310000471), _Bennet Woodcroft and the value of English patents, 1617–1841_.

 I use the Nuvolari, Tartari & Tranchero (2021) labels for the period 1700-1850 as the ground truth to train a RoBERTa model to predict industry classes for the uncategorized patents between 1851-1871.
-First, I link the NER output dataset with their data to create a labelled dataset.
+First, I link the NER output dataset with their data to create a labelled .csv dataset.
 The Stata code to do this is in [link_industries.do](https://github.com/matthewleechen/woodcroft_patents/blob/main/industry_class/do_files/link_industries.do).

-#### Fine Tuning
+#### Fine Tuning & Inference

-#### Inference
+The Jupyter notebook for implementing fine tuning and inference using MacBERTh is [industry_class_patents.ipynb](https://github.com/matthewleechen/woodcroft_patents/blob/main/industry_class/industry_class_patents.ipynb).
+This notebook is based on Niels Rogge's (extremely helpful!) notebook linked [here](https://github.com/matthewleechen/Transformers-Tutorials/blob/master/BERT/Fine_tuning_BERT_(and_friends)_for_multi_label_text_classification.ipynb), and uses the Transformers library (HuggingFace site [here](https://huggingface.co/docs/transformers/index)).